meteor/blaze/README.md

 See the current [Roadmap](https://github.com/meteor/blaze/milestones) and consider helping with any of the tasks on the roadmap.

 ## Backers

-Support us with a monthly donation and help us continue our activities. [[Become a backer](https://opencollective.com/blaze#backer)]
+Support us with a monthly donation and help us continue our activities.
+[Become a backer](https://opencollective.com/blaze#backer).

 <a href="https://opencollective.com/blaze/backer/0/website" target="_blank"><img src="https://opencollective.com/blaze/backer/0/avatar.svg"></a>
 <a href="https://opencollective.com/blaze/backer/1/website" target="_blank"><img src="https://opencollective.com/blaze/backer/1/avatar.svg"></a>